margo/spec-draft/Margo Edge Interoperability Standard.md

 ## What is Margo?

 The Margo initiative represents an open collaboration between organizations and individuals sharing a unified vision: delivering edge interoperability for industrial automation ecosystems.
-Margo operates under the Linux Foundation's governance.

 ## Mission Statement